-- The first commitment is designed to help prepare teachers to teach their specific course.
-There are two options to meet this commitment: the Pre-AP Summer Institute (Pre-APSI) and the Online Foundational Modules.
-Both options provide continuing education units upon completion. - The Pre-AP Summer Institute provides a collaborative experience that empowers participants to prepare and plan for their Pre-AP course.
+The summer before their first year teaching a Pre-AP course, teachers are required to engage in professional learning offered by College Board.
+There are two options to meet this requirement: the Pre-AP Summer Institute (Pre-APSI) and the Online Foundational Module Series.
+Both options provide continuing education units to educators who complete the training.

+- The Pre-AP Summer Institute is a four-day collaborative experience that empowers participants to prepare and plan for their Pre-AP course.
 While attending, teachers engage with Pre-AP course frameworks, shared principles, areas of focus, and sample model lessons.
-Participants are given supportive planning time where they work with peers to begin building their Pre-AP course plan. - Online Foundational Modules are available to all teachers of Pre-AP courses.
-In their 12- to 20-hour asynchronous course, teachers explore course materials and experience model lessons from the student's point of view.
-They also begin building their Pre-AP course plan. - 2.
-The second professional learning opportunity helps teachers prepare for the performance tasks.
-As part of this commitment, teachers agree to complete at least one online performance task scoring module.
-Online scoring modules offer guidance and practice applying scoring guidelines and examining student work.
-Teachers may complete the modules independently or with teachers of the same course in their school's professional learning communities.
+Participants are given supportive planning time where they work with peers to begin to build their Pre-AP course plan. - The Online Foundational Module Series will be available beginning July 2020 to all teachers of Pre-AP courses.
+These 12- to 20-hour courses will support teachers in preparing for their Pre-AP course.
+Teachers will explore course materials and experience model lessons from the student's point of view.
+They will also begin to plan and build their own course materials, so they are ready on day one of instruction.

+Pre-AP teachers also have access to the Online Performance Task Scoring Modules, which offer guidance and practice applying Pre-AP scoring guidelines to student work.